kykiefer/wdl/blog.md

 Data science is moving the oil & gas industry from being reactive to proactive.
 But here's the catch -- we need people with oil & gas domain expertise building these algorithms!
 The oilfield is a complex and nuanced place and building predictive models and developing meaningful statistics is difficult with domain experience.
 Tools like Tableau will take you far, but if you're looking to elevate your skillset,  programming is a requirement.
 Python and R are and the languages of data science and machine learning.

 ### How to get started with data analytics using Python?
 Python is programming language.
 Within Python, are something called [modules](https://docs.python.org/2/tutorial/modules.html).
 Modules are a composed of code someone has written to make your life easier.
 For the Excel users out there, imagine having to write a VLOOKUP function with VBA code every time you wanted it’s functionality.
 Modules make it easy to perform common tasks in a few lines of code and are optimized for computation speed.
-Below I write code in Python by interacting with two modules — pandas and seaborn.
-[Pandas](http://pandas.pydata.org/) is an Excel-like module for big data and enhanced manipulation.
-[Seaborn](https://seaborn.pydata.org/) is a tool for creating beautiful charts and visuals.
-If you gain comfort with Python and these modules, machine learning is not far away (look to a module called [scikit-learn](http://scikit-learn.org/stable/) and [this tutorial](http://scikit-learn.org/stable/tutorial/basic/tutorial.html) to get started).
+One can leverage modules, like [Pandas](http://pandas.pydata.org/) and [scikit-learn](http://scikit-learn.org/stable/), to get started with data analysis and machine learning very quickly.

 Using frac stage data extracted from Well Data Labs, in just a few lines of code we can look at the at the distribution of sand volumes pumped in gel-based treatments across formations (Niobrara, Codell, Wolfcamp).
 Click [here](code_snippet.md) to see the code!